El Quetzal Mindo Chocolate tour – Ecuador

 A couple of blocks away from the central park, in the warm town of Mindo, you can go on a chocolate tour by El Quetzal Mindo.
 A tour that allows its visitors to go on a journey through the history of chocolate making.

-This local business that has been running since 2008, with a goal in mind: to make the best chocolate possible.
+This local business has been running since 2008, with a goal in mind: to make the best Chocolate possible.
 They started back then as a coffee store, selling pastries.

-For their chocolate they work on sourcing the finest organic Nacional cacao from small family farms outside of Mindo.
-During the tour we learnt that cacao is original from the Amazon rainforest of Ecuador.
+For their Chocolate, they work on sourcing the finest organic Nacional cacao from small family farms outside of Mindo.
+During the tour, we learned that cacao is originally from the Amazon rainforest of Ecuador.
 Later on, cacao was taken to other countries with warm weather.

 Source of the best cacao